fnsneuralsimulator/FNS-simulator/README.md

-License & Copyright
+License & Copyright (Version 3.x)
 -------------------

-(c) 2018, Mario Salerno, Gianluca Susi, Alessandro Cristini, Emanuele Paracone, Fernando Maestú.
+(c) 2020, Gianluca Susi, Emanuele Paracone, Mario Salerno, Alessandro Cristini, Fernando Maestú.

 FNS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by